Skip to Content

 “I’ve always had a keen interest in technology so when it came time to choose a university, Massey in Auckland appealed to me for a number of reasons…”

 My sister had attended Massey for her degree a few years earlier and had nothing but good things to say about it.
-I thought the paper choices for Information Sciences looked really interesting and innovative.
+I thought the course choices for Information Sciences looked really interesting and innovative.
 And the wide open plan layout of the campus appealed to me over high rise buildings of universities in the city.

 As it turned out I loved the atmosphere of the campus, particularly the small lecture theatres.
 Smaller lectures felt more intimate and helped me feel more involved and comfortable asking questions.
 There’s some awesome facilities on campus too and I definitely took advantage of the huge gym and library.

 At Massey, both my studies and interactions with tutors, fellow students and lecturers helped me develop that interest in computers into a strong passion.
-The core Information Technology papers gave me the fundamental technical skills to start thinking about software in a more conceptual way.
-I could then develop these further with papers such as Systems Analysis and Modelling (158.225), learning about software design patterns and how to use diagrams to gain better visibility and understanding of a system.
+The core Information Technology courses gave me the fundamental technical skills to start thinking about software in a more conceptual way.
+I could then develop these further with courses such as Systems Analysis and Modelling (158.225), learning about software design patterns and how to use diagrams to gain better visibility and understanding of a system.

 I am currently working at a New Zealand-based SaaS company that develops cloud-based Accounting software.
-My work involves both database and web development, for which the in-depth technical papers at Massey have been incredibly useful.
+My work involves both database and web development, for which the in-depth technical courses at Massey have been incredibly useful.
 Learning how to think about software conceptually at high level has been an essential skill to have when working with a large commercial code base.
 These skills allow you to have a clearer view of the system as a whole, which then develops into a deeper understanding of its components.

 I thoroughly enjoyed my time at Massey, not only with my studies but also the life long friendships made with peers, and continuous support from teaching staff who share a passion for this innovative and fascinating industry.